 Now, a global organization, the International Dysphagia Diet Standardization Initiative (IDDSI), is working to improve the lives of those with dysphagia and support the efforts of caregivers to deliver proper nutrition.
 Composed of dietitians, speech pathologists, food scientists, physicians, occupational therapists, engineers, and nurses, these individuals have come together to create the IDDSI dietary framework to make it easier to identify, label, and ultimately deliver nutrition to those with dysphagia.

 This framework includes different “levels” of foods that are clearly identified with colored and numbered triangles.
 These levels range from thin (level 0) to extremely thick (level 4) to regular (level 7).
 Food manufacturers are encouraged to adopt the IDDSI standards and labeling if their products are tested and meet the new standards.

 Thrive Ice Cream for healthcare was developed to meet specific medical conditions such as dysphagia.
 Our nutritional ice cream melts to a nectar consistency, which makes it easy to swallow.
 Using the new IDDSI framework, Thrive is a Level 2 or “Mildly Thick.”
 (Find more information here.)

 Because of our commitment to supporting dietitians and other healthcare professionals in their efforts to provide all patients with appropriate, beneficial nutrition, Thrive is implementing the IDDSI standards on our labels and literature.

 It is our hope that more companies will adopt the IDDSI’s new standards as Thrive has done so that eating becomes easier, more beneficials, and more pleasurable for those suffering from dysphagia and their caregivers.
-If you would like to discuss this important topic with a Thrive food scientist, please contact us at Info@ThriveIceCream.com.
+For more information on Thrive or to order online, visit our website.